-According to the letter made public on March 10 by Britain's Financial Conduct Authority(FCA), Bitcoin and other cryptocurrency ATMs that enable individuals to purchase and trade crypto are banned in the UK.
-According to the government authority, anybody who is presently running a Bitcoin ATM is doing so illegally and will have to quit.
+According to the letter made public by Britain's Financial Conduct Authority(FCA), Bitcoin and other cryptocurrency ATMs that enable individuals to purchase and trade crypto were banned on March 10, 2022 in the UK.

 Why Did the Financial Conduct Authority (FCA) Ban Bitcoin ATMs?